Kushan-Nilanga/sit719/5.1D/writing/Report - Don Athalage.md

 **Logistic Regression**\
-Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable, although many more complex extensions exist.
-In regression analysis, logistic regression (or logit regression) is estimating the parameters of a logistic model (a form of binary regression).
+Logistic regression is a statistical model that in its basic form uses a logistic function (sigmoid) to model a binary dependent variable, although many more complex extensions exist<sup>[2]</sup>.
 Below is the grid space used for hyperparameter tuning.

+- [2] Guo, G., Wang, H., Bell, D., Bi, Y. and Greer, K., 2003, November.
+KNN model-based approach in classification.
+In OTM Confederated International Conferences" On the Move to Meaningful Internet Systems" (pp. 986-996).
+Springer, Berlin, Heidelberg.

 <pre>logistic_regression_param_grid = {
     'clf__estimator__penalty': ['l2'],